Boris Johnson's allies tried to thwart probe into his party lies, UK lawmakers say - ExBulletin

 Boris Johnson’s allies tried to thwart probe into his party lies, UK lawmakers say

-LONDON (AP) A committee of British lawmakers on Thursday slammed Boris Johnson’s allies in parliament for trying to interfere in their inquiry into whether the former prime minister lied about parties breaking the rules in his office during the coronavirus pandemic.
+LONDON (AP) A committee of British lawmakers on Thursday slammed Boris Johnson’s allies in parliament for trying to interfere with their investigation whether the former prime minister lied about parties breaking the rules in his office during the coronavirus pandemic.

 THE House of Commons Privileges Committee said senior Tories, including former Cabinet ministers under Johnson, have taken it upon themselves to undermine Commons procedures.